- What is A Library?

 Theano, like other mathematical operations libraries, allows users to define, optimize, and evaluate mathematical expressions.
 For efficient mathematical processing, it uses massive multi-dimensional arrays.
 When dealing with large amounts of data, standard C-based codes become slower.
 Theano, on the other hand, makes it possible to quickly implement code because of its rich library.
 Unstable expressions can be recognized and computed, making the library more useful over NumPy.

-- NumPy integration: Theano has the ability to use NumPy arrays entirely in Theano compiled functions.
+- NumPy integration: Theano can use NumPy arrays entirely in Theano compiled functions.

-- Use of a GPU that is transparent: It can be used to perform data intensive operations significantly faster than with a CPU.
+- Use of a transparent GPU: It can be used to perform data-intensive operations significantly faster than with a CPU.

 - Efficient symbolic differentiation: Theano does derivatives for functions with one or more inputs using efficient symbolic differentiation.